tonycaisy/PimPam-reproduce/readme.md

 ## Experiments
 ### Running PimPam Experiments
 The following should be done on UPMEM.
-(You may skip step 2 and 3 if you use the account provided by us.)
 1. Prepare data: Run `make data_pimpam`.
 1. Install UPMEM SDK.
 If this hasn't been installed, follow the instructions in its [website](https://sdk.upmem.com/2023.2.0/01_Install.html).
 1. Make sure bad DPUs are disabled.
 You may first skip this step and return if the next step fails.
 To find bad DPUs, you may uncomment line 9 of `PimPam/include/common.h` and rerun `make test`.
 The macro `CPU_RUN` will run the pattern matching on CPU to check which DPU produces the wrong answer.
 1. Run a simple test to make sure the system is setup properly: `cd PimPam && make test`.
 The last line of the output should be `All fine` and the answer should be `608389`.
 1. Run the experiments: `cd .. && make run_pimpam`.
 It may take a few hours.

 ### Running GraphPi Experiments